 could well become quite unpleasant.

-A very consequence of gigantism and acromegaly disease
+A very serious consequence

 is heart enlargement. leading to heart failure.
 Nerves leading from the eyes to

-the brain may be compressed, causing loss of vision.
-Many patients with acromegaly and gigantism report severe headaches.
+causing loss of vision.
+Many patients report severe headaches.

 Acromegaly treatment